StevenTammen/steventammen.com/content/posts/website-basics.md

 _Themes_ specify what your site should look like, and can be switched out with a little work.
 Websites are analogous to car paint jobs: they don't change the underlying function of a site (car), but they do change how it looks.

-Themes are built on a concept called Cascading Style Sheets (CSS).
+Themes are built on a concept called _Cascading Style Sheets (CSS)_.
 While HTML specifies _what_ content is to appear on a webpage, CSS specifies _how_ the content appears.

 To say that themes are just CSS is a bit of a simplification.
 Most themes have website navigation (menus), headers, footers, and custom home pages built-in, and all of these things require HTML to implement.
 In reality, themes are simply a collection of templates with some additional styling on top with CSS.
-It is typical to add some templates to an already-existing theme, as it fits your content.
+It is typical to add some additional templates to an already-existing theme, as your content requires.

 Most all static site generators have a good selection of themes to choose from when constructing a site.

 ### Design areas focused on practical functionality {#design-areas-focused-on-practical-functionality}

 Having a functioning website is quite a different thing from having a site that performs optimally.
 I will say that I have been personally surprised to find how suboptimal most websites across the internet are.
 Much of what I say below is opinionated, and some people are bound to disagree.
+This section is also, of course, necessarily incomplete in scope; the idea is simply to give an idea of the complexity of thoughtful website design.

 My ideas are implemented in my take on an optimal theme, the [Spartan Theme](https://github.com/BlizzardWorks/spartan) for Hugo.